History of Nottingham: 13th century

 In 1264, during the Second Barons' War, rebels attacked the Jewish community of Nottingham.

 In 1276, a group of Carmelite friars established a Friary on what is now Friar Lane with lands that included a guesthouse on the site of what is now The Bell Inn.

 14th century

+The Black Death struck Nottingham in 1349, and is thought to have killed approximately 60% of the population.

+The construction of St Mary's Church, Nottingham began around 1377.

 Foundation of Plumptre Hospital in 1392, Nottingham's longest serving charity.

 15th century

 The town became a county corporate in 1449, giving it effective self-government, in the words of the charter, "for eternity".
 The Castle and Shire Hall were expressly excluded and technically remained as detached Parishes of Nottinghamshire.

 17th century

 King Charles I of England raised the Royal Standard in Nottingham on 22 August 1642 at the start of the English Civil War.

 One of the first banks in England outside London was established around 1688.
 Smith's Bank was in Market Square.

 18th century

+The Nottingham Exchange was built in the Market Place between 1724 and 1726 as the main offices of the Nottingham Corporation.
+It was demolished in 1926.

+The hosiery industry became established in the city after 1730, catalysing its development as a major manufacturing centre, with the industry and its offshoot of lace production coming to dominate the economy of Nottingham and the surrounding area during the 18th and 19th centuries.
-The Trent Navigation Company is formed in 1783 to improve navigation on the River Trent from Nottingham to Kingston upon Hull.

-The Nottingham Canal opens in 1796.
-The price of coal in Nottingham is halved.
+In October 1766, city residents rioted over rising cheese prices, which resulted in the military being called in to restore order.
+The Trent Navigation Company was formed in 1783 to improve navigation on the River Trent from Nottingham to Kingston upon Hull.
+In 1796, the Nottingham Canal opened, and price of coal in Nottingham was halved.